berdav/vm_injector/README.md

 2. Copy and paste the key contained in `id_cloud.pub` to your cloud provider
 ![ssh key upload hetzner](https://raw.githubusercontent.com/berdav/vm_injector/master/readme_img/hetzner_ssh_load.png)

-3. Create a server selecting ubuntu-18.04 as the os image and adding the loaded ssh-key, wait for it to boot and get its IP address.
+3. Create a server selecting ubuntu-18.04 as the os image:
-For example on hetzner you will see the following screen:
 ![Ubuntu 18.04 screen selection](https://raw.githubusercontent.com/berdav/vm_injector/master/readme_img/hetzner_ubuntu.png)

+and adding the loaded ssh-key:
 ![ssh key selection](https://raw.githubusercontent.com/berdav/vm_injector/master/readme_img/hetzner_ssh_key.png)

+Wait for it to boot and get its IP address.
+For example on hetzner you will see the following screen:
 ![Server instantiated](https://raw.githubusercontent.com/berdav/vm_injector/master/readme_img/hetzner_server.png)

 4. Run the script with the IP of the server and your ssh-key.